halujeff5/EarthquakeProj/README.md

 ![](images/Napaquake_copy.png)

-- From the analysis I generated a null hypothesis
+- From the analysis I generated a null hypothesis.
+The null hypothesis is there is no difference in seismic activity 2 weeks prior to an earthquake versus 2 months prior.
 - I then analyzed quakes next biggest which were 4.0 quakes and there were 8 of them in 10 years.
 Below were 2 of the 6 quakes I analyzed.

 ![](images/quakeA_copy.png)